Avid comic collector & fan for nearly twenty years, Vic started collecting comics around eight years old. Comic investing since the 2000s.

 What are some of the top Marvel first appearances of all time and why?
 Read more to find out!

-- 10 of the Top Modern Age Key Issue Comics to Date
+- The Top 10 Most Valuable Modern Age Key Issue Comics to Date

 What are some of the most valuable and in-demand Modern Age key issue comics to date?
 Read this list to find out!